jquery/learn.jquery.com/CONTRIBUTING.md

 If you'd like to go a step further and contribute new articles, make edits to existing ones, or work on the site itself, the first thing you'll need is a [fork](https://help.github.com/articles/fork-a-repo).
 When you have changes you'd like to have reviewed for integration into the site, submit a [pull request](https://help.github.com/articles/using-pull-requests).

-*(If you're unfamiliar with Git, you can still contribute by using features in GitHub's web UI.
+*(If you're unfamiliar with Git, you can still contribute by using features in GitHub's web interface.
 You can edit files directly via [GitHub's in-browser editor](https://github.com/blog/905-edit-like-an-ace).
 You can [create and delete branches directly from your fork](https://github.com/blog/1377-create-and-delete-branches), so you can also submit new articles as well.
 Either way, we still encourage you to [learn how to use Git and GitHub](http://help.github.com/) as soon as you can.)*

 ## Local Development